-At the end of each month, we assemble and analyze data from all these sources to arrive at the figures we show on Propurchaser graphs.
-There are two classes of data we report on: easy-to-know (25% of our database); and hard-to-know (75%).
-Easy-to-know data come from reputable commodity exchanges (such as: NYBOT, LME, CBOT, etc.).
-This information is easy to find, transparent, and very precise because it reflects the actual prices at which willing buyers and sellers are transacting.
+At the end of each month, we assemble and analyze data from all these sources to arrive at the figures we show on ProPurchaser graphs.
+There are two classes of data we report on: “easy-to-know” (15% of our database); and “hard-to-know” (85%).
+“Easy-to-know” data come from reputable commodity exchanges (such as: NYBOT, LME, CBOT, etc.).
+This information is readily available and accurate, reflecting actual transaction prices between willing buyers and sellers.

-If anyone claims to know the actual price of, say, steel, or chlorine, or paper, or any other hard-to-know commodity, dont believe them!
-Every deal is different and true transaction prices are often deliberately obscured by volume rebates, secret discounts, scrap allowances, etc., many of which do not even show up on invoices.
-These practices mean a high degree of accuracy is not possible.
+If anyone claims to know the actual price of, say, steel, or chlorine, or paper, or any other “hard-to-know” commodity, don’t believe them.
+Every deal is different (quantity, quality, freight, etc.).
+In addition, true “transaction prices” are often deliberately obscured by volume rebates, secret discounts, scrap allowances, etc., many of which do not show up on invoices.
+As a result, a high degree of pricing accuracy is simply not possible.

-Propurchaser data is highly accurate, however, with respect to the direction of the pricing (i.e. up or down?), and also the magnitude of changes (down 2% or 10 %?).
+However, we always get the direction right.
+Propurchaser data is highly accurate when it comes to the direction of the pricing (up or down), as well as the magnitude of change (e.g. down 2% or 10 %).

-Fortunately, Purchasers usually do not need precise information to go after savings: Simply knowing a suppliers costs have fallen is enough to re-open negotiations.
+Fortunately, direction is what counts when negotiating pricing with suppliers.
+Simply knowing a supplier’s costs have fallen is usually enough to re-open negotiations.